simeoncloud/docs/reporting.md

 ### Running the installer
 - From the [Simeon portal](https://app.simeoncloud.com/), click **Install** on the navigation pane > select the **Install Power BI Reporting** tab
-- Enter the domain name of the tenant > **Install** > authenticate with an account that meets the [prerequisites](#prerequisites) > when prompted select the Azure Subscription and desired location for the SQL server
+- Enter the domain name of the tenant > **INSTALL** > authenticate with an account that meets the [prerequisites](#prerequisites) > when prompted, select the Azure Subscription and desired location for the SQL server
 - Once the installation is complete, click **Run Backfill Now**.
 This will backfill your Power BI report with the past 72 hours of Sync data.

 ### Grant access to the Power BI Workspace